yufeizhao/yufeizhao.github.io/blog/_posts/2021-07-21-enumerating-k-sat.md

 $$A + \theta B \le (1+o(1))\binom{n}{5}.$$

 There are actually additional patterns that one could forbid as well for the purpose solving the _k_-SAT enumeration problem.
-In fact we can give an explicit description of all forbidden patterns.
+In the paper we give an explicit description of all forbidden patterns.
 But the above single forbidden pattern might just be enough (it is enough for $k \le 4$).